 - Teach and equip us so that we can grow and thrive

 Many of you have probably heard and seen Maslow’s hierarchy of needs.
-It is often reported that our journey through life can be about climbing this ladder as we “tick the box” of what is required in our life at any one time.
-I think there is something here that relates to our Purpose.
-At the base level we need “to find food and water so our family can survive” before we move on to “develop safety and security so our family can have fun, learn and grow” and so on to each level of the pyramid.
+It is often reported that our journey through life can be about climbing this ladder as we tick the box of what is required in our life at any one time.
+I think there is something here that relates to finding our purpose.
+At the base level we need to find food and water so our family can survive, before we move on to develop safety and security so our family can have fun, learn and grow, and so on to each level of the pyramid.

-If you’re interested in learning more or finding help to find your purpose, as an individual, team or organisation then do give us a call or email me firstname.lastname@example.org.
+If you’re interested in learning more about finding our purpose, or need help to do so (as an individual, team or organisation) then do get in touch.

 After all, iTS Leadership!